JatinKhare/advancesmcusystems/lab2/README.md

 ### When the GUI is open-
 1. Open the project from lab1.
 2. Create a new IP block for capture timer.
-3. Integrate the new IP into the pre-existing block diagram.
+3. Integrate the new IP into the pre-existing block diagram and make the connections.
 4. Generate the bitstream.

-8. Flow -> Generate Bitstrem -> Save the block design -> Synthesis and Implementation is out-of-date? -> Launch Runs.

-9. Open reports under 'Design Runs' contain the Static Timing Analysis.

-10. File -> Export -> Export Hardware -> include bit stream

 ### IP Integration